Currency Cross Rates and Triangular Arbitrage

 Foreign Exchange Rate Determination

 Like almost anything else, the value of any currency is determined by supply and demand.
-The greater the demand in relation to the supply, the greater the value, and vice versa.
-This is true even when no foreign exchange is involved.
-For instance, if a country never expands its money supply, then the money that is available becomes more valuable as the economy expands.
-Thus, the price of individual items decreases, which is deflation.
+The greater the demand relative to supply, the greater the value, and vice versa, even when no foreign exchange is involved.
+For instance, if a country never expands its money supply, then the available money becomes more valuable as the economy expands.
+Thus, the price of individual items decreases: deflation.

 When the money supply expands faster than the economy, then money becomes less valuable.
 It takes more money to purchase single items, leading to inflation.
 Thus, the German mark became almost worthless after World War I, when the government simply printed much more money to pay its bills, or when the United States printed more money to pay for the Vietnam War, leading to significant inflation in the 1970's.